justpresident/scriptty/README.md

 Create **realistic, reproducible terminal demos** for any interactive CLI — without depending on how the application echoes input.

-This project runs a command-line program inside a pseudo-terminal (PTY), **decouples execution from presentation**, and renders scripted interactions as believable human typing.
+This project runs a command-line program inside a pseudo-terminal (PTY), **decouples execution from presentation**, and renders scripted interactions as human-like typing.

 Perfect for:
 - README demos
-- Conference recordings
 - CLI tutorials
-- CI-generated screencasts

 ---